Hammerous/Transport_Network_Construct/README.md

 * **Unit consistency** is crucial: all underlying edge weights should be in **meters** (after initialization) or **seconds** (after hybrid joining) after conversion.
 * Regenerate the merge-dictionary (`*.json`) whenever you change or re-simplify the network.
 * Visualisation script assumes **every node ID** appearing in the CSV exists in one of the provided point layers.

 ---

-**Next Step:** You now have a full pipeline from raw GIS layers → multimodal network → queried paths → GIS-ready lines.
-Feel free to integrate Section 4 outputs into dashboards, accessibility indicators, or further analyses!

----